 T cells recognize invaders and coordinate immune responses.
 They consist of killers, helpers, and messengers.
 They kill infected damaged cells.
 They produce cytokines that fight pathogenic viruses, bacteria, and fungi.
 When they find pathogens, they send messages to activate the rest of the immune system.

 B cells produce antibodies, called Immunoglobulins (Ig) of various types.
 These are specific proteins in our blood that respond to and counteract specific antigens (substances in pathogens that provoke an immune response).

 Both T cells and B cells can become memory cells, which persist and can recognize when an antigen appears again and create a rapid, antigen-specific immune response.
-For instance, having had the measles once confers immunity — If exposed again, you don’t get the measles again because your immune system recognizes and defends against it successfully.
+For instance, having had the measles once confers immunity — if exposed again, you don’t get the measles again because your adaptive immune system recognizes and defends against it successfully.
 You can prove it with a blood test for measles antibodies.

 This is also how vaccines work.
 Introduce just enough of an antigen for the body to produce antibodies, and the body becomes immune to that antigen.

 We don’t have any specific immune cells for SARS-CoV-2 (the actual name of the virus; COVID-19 is the name of the illness) yet, because it is novel — new.
 It’s one of many coronaviruses (which can cause the common cold).
 Immunity to one coronavirus does not confer immunity to others…and the nature of viruses is that they mutate.

 So, it seems to me, developing a vaccine against SARS-CoV-2 is like trying to hit a moving target.
 There are labs around the world working on a vaccine — but testing one to see if it works well and is safe enough to offer everywhere takes time, about a year from what I’ve heard…so next spring…if the virus doesn’t mutate, possibly becoming even more contagious and severe.